-- Set power icon and standby mode password options. - Depending on your operating system, program the following functions: - Prompt user for an action (Ask me what to do). - Activate standby mode. - Activate hibernate mode. - Shut down Windows and turn off the computer. - Choose no action (None or Do nothing).
+- Set power icon and standby mode password options. - Program the following functions (depending on your operating system): - o Prompt a user for an action (Ask me what to do). - Enter standby mode. - Enter hibernate mode. - Shut down Windows and turn off the computer. - Choose no action (None or Do nothing).

-To program these functions, click an option from the corresponding pull-down menu, and then click OK.
+To program these functions, click an option from the corresponding drop-down menu and then click OK.